hashicorp/vault/website/source/api/secret/ad/index.html.md

 ### Check a credential in

-By default, check-in must be called by the same entity or client token as was used for check-out.
+By default, check-in must be called by the same entity or client token used for check-out.
 To disable this behavior, use the `disable_check_in_enforcement` toggle on the library set.
 Or, use the `ad/library/manage/:set_name/check-in` behavior to force check-in of the account.
 Access to the "manage" endpoint should only be granted to highly privileged Vault users, like Vault operators.